Trump plan to allow seismic blasts in Atlantic search for oil appears dead

 The American Petroleum Institute saw the issue differently.
 “In the long-run, the world is going to demand more energy, not less, and our industry’s priority is ensuring that demand is met by energy produced here in the United States,” said Andy Radford, a senior policy adviser for API, the largest oil and gas lobbying group in Washington.

 In 2018, the Trump administration rolled out an ambitious plan to allow drilling along nearly the entire Atlantic Coast.
-But the proposal collided this year with election politics, as President Trump turned against his own plan in an effort to shore up support from coastal Republicans worried that drilling could result in a spill that would hurt economies that rely on pristine beaches and tourism.
+But the proposal collided this year with election politics, as President Trump turned against his own plan in an effort to bolster support from coastal Republicans worried that drilling could result in a spill that would hurt economies that rely on pristine beaches and tourism.

 Democrats and Republicans from South Carolina ripped Trump’s decision to offer drilling leases.
 At a testy hearing last spring in the House, Rep. Joe Cunningham (D-S.C.), engaged in a heated exchange with a Trump administration official over whether seismic testing could harm whales.